Module 4: Privacy and Security Online

 Extra-territorial application of data protection frameworks in Europe

 A key feature of Convention 108 is that, in addition to the members of the COE, it also provides that non-European states may accede to it.
-For example, in the African context, Cape Verde, Mauritius and Senegal have all acceded to it.
-This is of relevance for several reasons: it is a recognition of the adequacy of their data protection frameworks; it adds an additional bulwark of protection of persons within those states; and it can serve to facilitate cross-border data transfers between those African states and Europe.
-Convention 108 remains open for accession to other African states that may meet the necessary requirements.
+For example, in the African context, Cape Verde, Mauritius, and Senegal have all acceded to it.
+This is of relevance for several reasons: it is a recognition of the adequacy of their data protection frameworks; it adds an additional bulwark of protection for persons within those states, and; it can serve to facilitate cross-border data transfers between those African states and Europe.
+Convention 108 remains open for accession to other African states that meet the necessary requirements.

 Modernisation of Convention 108

-The second key instrument is the European Union General Data Protection Regulation 2016/679(9) (GDPR).
-The GDPR is applicable to all member states of the EU as of 25 May 2018 and is an effort to harmonise all data protection laws across Europe.
+The second key instrument, the European Union General Data Protection Regulation 2016/679(10) (GDPR), is an effort to harmonise all data protection laws across the European Union and has been applicable to all EU member states since 25 May 2018.
 As explained in article 1 of the GDPR, its purpose is to lay down rules relating to the protection of natural persons with regard to the processing of personal data, as well as rules relating to the free movement of personal data.
 In particular, article 1(2) makes clear that the GDPR is intended to protect “fundamental rights and freedoms of natural persons and in particular their right to the protection of personal data”.